conrad030/iStream/README.md

 ### Chat

 For the Chat feature, you'll need an active AWS subscription, so the cloud storage for files can be configured.
-Install  To setup Amplify for your app, follow these instructions:
+To setup Amplify for your app, follow these instructions: